Mohammed-Ryiad-Eiadeh/Graph_Based_Network_Resource_Allocation_Approaches/README.md

 The row "Measurements" show the relative difference of the expected cost $CR$ for all defense scenarios.
 The larger $CR$, the better the defense method with significance level equals 0.05 for the Friedman test.

 Comparison of the proposed approaches and the two baseline algorithms over the used ten datasets under Friedman test with $SL=0.05$.
 Our proposed methods show superior performance.
-While ``PR (JGraphT) + In-Degree Nodes'' has the highest mean rank, yet ``PRV1 + In-Degree Nodes'' method is ranked first more often, making it a more reliable choice for diverse real-world datasets.
+While PR (JGraphT) + In-Degree Nodes has the highest mean rank, yet PRV1 + In-Degree Nodes method is ranked first more often, making it a more reliable choice for diverse real-world datasets.

 | Dataset / System                      | Defense in Depth~\cite{lippmann2006validating} | Behavioral Defender~\cite{Abdallah2020} | Adjacent Nodes | In Degree Nodes | MB Nodes | PR (JGraphT) + MB Nodes | PR (JGraphT) + Adjacent Nodes | PR (JGraphT) + In-Degree Nodes | PRV1 + MB Nodes | PRV1 + Adjacent Nodes | PRV1 + In-Degree Nodes |
 |---------------------------------------|-----------------------------------------------|-----------------------------------------|----------------|-----------------|----------|--------------------------|--------------------------------|--------------------------------|-----------------|------------------------|-------------------------|